jhthorsen/docsis-configfile/README.md

 DOCSIS::ConfigFile - Decodes and encodes DOCSIS config files

-# VERSION

-0.76

 # DESCRIPTION

-[DOCSIS::ConfigFile](https://metacpan.org/pod/DOCSIS::ConfigFile) is a class which provides functionality to decode and encode [DOCSIS](http://www.cablelabs.com) (Data over Cable Service Interface Specifications) config files.
+[DOCSIS::ConfigFile](https://metacpan.org/pod/DOCSIS%3A%3AConfigFile) is a class which provides functionality to decode and encode [DOCSIS](http://www.cablelabs.com) (Data over Cable Service Interface Specifications) config files.

 This module is used as a layer between any human readable data and the binary structure.

-The files are usually served using a [TFTP server](https://metacpan.org/pod/Mojo::TFTPd), after a [cable modem](http://en.wikipedia.org/wiki/Cable_modem) or MTA (Multimedia Terminal Adapter) has recevied an IP address from a [DHCP](https://metacpan.org/pod/Net::ISC::DHCPd) server.
-These files are [binary encode](https://metacpan.org/pod/DOCSIS::ConfigFile::Encode) using a variety of functions, but all the data in the file are constructed by TLVs (type-length-value) blocks.
+The files are usually served using a [TFTP server](https://metacpan.org/pod/Mojo%3A%3ATFTPd), after a [cable modem](http://en.wikipedia.org/wiki/Cable_modem) or MTA (Multimedia Terminal Adapter) has recevied an IP address from a [DHCP](https://metacpan.org/pod/Net%3A%3AISC%3A%3ADHCPd) server.
+These files are [binary encode](https://metacpan.org/pod/DOCSIS%3A%3AConfigFile%3A%3AEncode) using a variety of functions, but all the data in the file are constructed by TLVs (type-length-value) blocks.
 These can be nested and concatenated.